apoorvdwi/Portfolio/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

 Always on the lookout to learn new technologies and skills.
-A passionate engineering undergraduate with undying attachment to technology and a skilled Full Stack Web Developer.
+A passionate engineering undergraduate with undying attachment to technology and a skilled Software engineer with main area of expertise in web development.